-To put the shoe on the other foot, it was established at the depositions that [[ the Board.
+knowledge of the matter was his [[ ]] Id. at 10.
+That understanding is, of course, contrary to the agreement that has been filed with the Board.
 Mr. Turner's opinion, based solely on analogy from his notions as to how CSX has operated a 100%-owned subsidiary which, of course, was not governed by a stockholders' agreement or by the constraints of a minority interest, is unsupported by any familiarity with the actual arrangements for post-Transaction operation in this case.
 It is not of any probative value.